splintered-reality/py_trees_ros/doc/about.rst

 and debugging tools for use in ROS.

-If you are new to behaviour trees, start with the
-, browse
-through a few of the readings and try the demos contained therein.
+If you are new to behaviour trees, start with the :ref:`py_trees documentation <py_trees:introduction-section>`, browse through a few of the readings and try the demos contained therein.

-The documentation here includes the module level api documentation and instructions for the command line utilities.
+The documentation in this package includes the module level api documentation and instructions for the command line utilities.

 For a set of tutorials that walk through the construction of a behaviour tree for a typical robot application, refer to the documentation included with the